cranjesh/images-test/TheSoldiersLegacyThorough.md

 "I understand loyalty, Mr. Hanger.
 But to whom is it truly owed?
 To a man who exploited your hardship?
 Or to Edward, who trusted you?
 To Katherine, who now stands to lose everything?"

+Hanger swallowed hard, unable to meet Holmes’s gaze.
+“I knew it was wrong, but my sister... she was all I had left.
+I couldn’t watch her suffer, not when Hawthorne offered a way out.”
+His fingers curled around a worn letter he’d pulled from his pocket.
+“She writes me every week.
+Says the medicine’s helping.
+If Hawthorne cuts her off...”
+His voice faltered.
+“He knows exactly how to keep me in line.”

 Holmes produced the small brass key Lady Blackwood had entrusted to me.
 "Edward's records could bring justice.
 Or they could disappear forever, leaving his killer free."

 His bearing crumbled.
 "Edward was a good man.
 He didn't deserve—" He swallowed hard.
 "Hawthorne said no one would be hurt.
 Just documents to be... examined."